Open Source Software (OSS) for

-- A team of researchers at ISU has developed an open source 8-Zone ISO-NE Test System based on structural attributes and data from the ISO New England (ISO-NE).
+- A team of researchers at Iowa State University has developed an open source 8-Zone ISO-NE Test System based on structural attributes and data from the ISO New England (ISO-NE).
 This test system is implemented using AMES(V4.0).
-A description of this test system, together with an illustrative application, is given in the following article:
+A description of this test system, together with illustrative applications, can be found in the following papers:

 Dheepak Krishnamurthy, Wanning Li, and Leigh Tesfatsion, "An 8-Zone Test System based on ISO New England Data: Development and Application"